MubashirullahD/corda-blockchain-voting/README.md

 * Sample CorDapps (`www.corda.net/samples`)
 * Stack Overflow (`www.stackoverflow.com/questions/tagged/corda`)

-## What we'll be building

-Our CorDapp will have three parts:
+## Typical order

+The following are examples that have nothing to do with the project.
+The CorDapp usually has three parts for each module.
+Here is a crashcourse for issung Tokens on the ledger:

 ### The TokenState

 States define shared facts on the ledger.
 Our state, TokenState, will define a token.
-It will have the following structure:
+It has the following structure:

     -------------------
     |                 |